Adityacodesinpython/Pricing-Table/README.md

 # Pricing-Table
-A simple pricing table using flexbox and some css
+A simple and attractive pricing table using flexbox and some css